compomics/comp-query-constructor/README.md

 ## Project Description

 The compomics query constructor is a [SQuirreL SQL](http://squirrel-sql.sourceforge.net/) plugin.
-It simplifies the creating of queries with a lot of `columnName IN ('param1', 'param2', 'param3', ...)` and/or `columnName like '%param1%' or columnName like '%param2%' or columnName like '%param3%'...` statements.
+It simplifies the creation of queries with a lot of `columnName IN ('param1', 'param2', 'param3', ...)` and/or `columnName like '%param1%' or columnName like '%param2%' or columnName like '%param3%'...` statements.

 This is work in progress.